sahebg/sahebg.github.io/_posts/2017-08-05-how-to-make-bootable-usb-from-windows-linux-iso.md

 image:
     feature: /Utility/usbboot1.png
 ---
-Nowadays buring a DVD with ISO image is tidious process, compare to making a Bootable USB.
+Nowadays burning a DVD with ISO image is tidious process, compare to making a Bootable USB.
 However in market there are plenty of Bootable usb makes such as Pendrive Linux, Unetbootin, Win32DiskImager etc.
 I have compared all of them and have made more than 300 bootable usb drive.

 - Some of them fails to boot or some of them throw error during Operating System installation.